drago-ex/project/readme.md

 composer require drago-ex/generator
 ```

-The configuration is very simple, just copy the contents of the folder from the [Drago\Generator](https://github.com/drago-ex/generator) bin to bin in the project.
+The configuration is very simple, just copy the contents of the folder from the package bin to bin in the project.

 You can use the copy command: `copy vendor/drago-ex/generator/bin/* bin`